cachix/cachix-action/README.md

 Because you'd like for your CI to be fast.
 Let me explain.

-Caching on a typical CI doesn't work in favor of Nix.
+Directory-based caching on a typical CI doesn't work well for Nix.

 `/nix/store` is a global storage of everything Nix operates on.
 These are your sources, patches, tarballs, packages, configuration.